pgRouting/workshop/docs/chapters/5-shortest_path.rst

 This chapter will explain selected pgRouting algorithms and which attributes are required and do some exercises.

+..
+Note:: This chapter uses the data from :ref:`topology`

 * :ref:`dijkstra`

   * :ref:`d-1` Single Pedestrian Routing.